An Analytic Framework for Robust Training of Artificial Neural Networks: Preliminaries

 A more relaxed notion of learnability is nonuniform learnability.
 The sample complexity in nonuniform learning is dependent on the optimal hypothesis.
 In other words, some hypotheses need a larger training set for $\AAA$ to successfully pass the learning task requirements.

 It is possible to further weaken and relax nonuniform learnability and allow $\AAA$ to be consistent with respect to $\HH$.
 Consistency is characterized by the dependency of the sample complexity on the sample distribution.
 Consequently, the learner needs an even larger training set to deal with complications in sampling from $\XX$ on top of the complexity of a complicated learning goal.
+Consistency and pointwise convergence are related through the concept of convergence in probability.

 The first account for the existence of optimal training sets and their relation with adversarial examples phenomenon is due to \cite{ilyas2019adversarial}.
-It was later shown by \cite{9412367} that the output of a consistent learning rule could be weak against adversarial attacks in unexpectedly simple learning tasks.
+It was later shown by \cite{9412367} that the output of a consistent learning rule could be weak against adversarial attacks in simple learning tasks.
 Consequently, we argue that if $\AAA$ realizes nonuniform learnability with respect to $\HH$, then $\AAA$ is a robust learner with respect to $\HH$.